Highlights from May 21 meeting

 It began in October 2016 when six residents sued Nelsonville and Cold Spring in Putnam County Supreme Court, contending the villages must tend to a troublesome sewer line installed decades ago (precisely when is under debate).
 The villages refused, asserting the line was privately installed and remains a private responsibility.

 Nelsonville largely relies on septic systems because the village lacks sewer lines.
 One exception is the pipe at issue.
 It runs down Pearl Street, turns, and joins the Cold Spring sewer system just inside the Cold Spring boundary.
 The residents argue that the villages “own, maintain and control” the line and occasionally have acted to maintain and repair it, such as when they fixed a sinkhole in 2015 caused by a rupture in the pipe.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.